tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 # .NET Development
-*By Stefan Fjällemark, Tellurian Interactive AB, Sweden, August 2022*
+*By [Stefan Fjällemark](https://github.com/fjallemark), Tellurian Interactive AB, Sweden, August 2022*

+> *Updated 2022-08-17 with more information about SQL Server projects*

 This article aim to describe technology choices, when developing software in modern .NET.
 At the time of writing 2022, all new .NET development should use .NET 6 or later.